 Caring For Sensitive Teeth

 Sometimes after dental treatment, teeth are sensitive to hot and cold.
 If the mouth is kept clean, this sensation should not last long.
 However, if the mouth is not kept clean, , the sensitivity will remain and could become more severe.
-If your teeth are especially sensitive, consult with Drs.
-Mandel and Joseph.
+If your teeth are especially sensitive, consult with Dr. Mandel.
 A medicated toothpaste or mouth rinse made especially for sensitive teeth may be recommended.

 Choosing Oral Hygiene Products

 There are so many products on the market that choosing the right one can be difficult.
 Here are some suggestions for selecting dental care products that will work for most patients:

 - Automatic and “high-tech” electronic toothbrushes are safe and effective for the majority of users.
 Oral irrigators (water spraying devices) will rinse your mouth thoroughly, but will not remove plaque.
 You need to brush and floss in conjunction with the irrigator.
 We see excellent results with the electric toothbrushes and recommend the “Oral B” and “Sonicare” brands.

 - Some toothbrushes have a rubber tip on the handle that is used to massage the gums after brushing.
 There are also tiny brushes (interproximal toothbrushes) that clean between your teeth.
 If these are used improperly you could injure the gums, so be sure to discuss proper use with Dr. Mandel.